 New Orleans Prenuptial & Postnuptial Agreement Lawyers

 Getting married should be a joyous and celebratory time.
 One of the most caring things you can do for your partner is make sure you have appropriate documents in place prior to your union, which will protect you and your spouse in the future.
-At Scott, Vicknair, Hair & Checki, LLC, our lawyers can educate you on your various options regarding matrimonial agreements without removing the romance from your marriage, whether you are soon-to-be married or are married already.
+The lawyers at SVHC, can educate you on your various options regarding matrimonial agreements without removing the romance from your marriage, whether you are soon-to-be married or are married already.
 Our goal is to assist you in achieving solutions that may benefit your relationship in the long term.

-The New Orleans family attorneys at Scott, Vicknair, Hair & Checki, LLC assist the following people in Louisiana:
+The New Orleans family attorneys at SVHC assist the following people in Louisiana:

 - Those who are preparing for their marriage

 - Those who have married in another state of residence and subsequently moved to Louisiana

 - Those who have already married in Louisiana, but their circumstances have changed, and they need to explore the specific protections afforded by a matrimonial agreement